smjones/draft-jones-dkim-key-wrapper/draft-jones-dkim-key-wrapper.md

 ### domain

-This is the domain the key was generated for, and is generally an optional field.
+This is the Internet domain or sub-domain that the key was generated for.

 Example:
 ```